max3-2/pybudgetbook/README.md

 path.

 ## Tutorial
+First of all, it should be noted that any of the three main parts **Parsing**, **Data Editing and Saving** and **Plotting** can be used independently.
+They access the same data folder to have a convenient working experience but that is all.

+To get started, there are several options.
+First, if you do not have any receipts and just want to look around the UI, you can create sample data to get started.

+### Sample Data Example
+ToDo

+### Data Analysis
+ToDo

+### Working with Receipts
-To get started, you will need a receipt from a supermarket.
-A main criterion in the current state is that the items have a price with a tax class connected, usually an **A**, **B**, **1** or a **2** trailing the price.
-This should be the case for most german receipts.
-Other languages might differ but are not in scope yet.
+To get started, you will need a receipt from a (supported) supermarket.
 Take an image from the receipt as flat as possible, including all from the header (for supermarket identification) to at least the total.
+Try to include the date.
 JPEG is fine, iPhones are fine.
 Lateral crop to the receipt borders.
-Straighten / Rotate to make the text horizontal.
+Straighten to make the text horizontal.
 This all takes a minute on any modern phone.

-ToDo Start he UI and load the receipt

-TODO Manual corrections, e.g. chaning amount if bulk packages are bought

-TODO vendor importance, set manual logic
+Even better: Get your receipt as pdf from the store - but check that the pdf has a separate text layer!

+Then, hit the load button on the left and either load an image or the pdf file.
+Start by using the arrow keys (while the cursor is in the plotting area) to rotate the image so the text is horizontal.
+You can use shift to rotate in larger steps.
+Adapt filtering until the text pops.

+Mind that after rotation and filtering changes, there is a slight delay before `tesseract` is started, so wait a few seconds and then take a look at the extracted text using `Show->Raw Text`.
+This should show the text from the receipt which, in the main body, a single article per line.

+ToDo
+### Adding manual Data
+ToDo

 ## Pitfalls and current Limitations
 The following points should be noted before usage: